 -

-If you like your dishes a little more spicy, add a few drops of sriracha when serving.
+If you like your dishes a little spicier, add a few drops of sriracha when serving.

 -

-This Japanese-style vegetable stir-fry is balanced between crunchy vegetables, the sweetness of chestnuts and the scent of garlic and ginger.
-Ideal for a light but nourishing dinner, it goes perfectly with basmati rice or a simple green salad.
+This Japanese-style vegetable stir-fry strikes a perfect balance between crisp vegetables, the sweetness of chestnuts, and the aroma of garlic and ginger.
+Ideal for a light yet satisfying dinner, it pairs perfectly with basmati rice or a simple green salad.